chenhsong/chenhsong.github.io/iChen/doc/cpp_integration_api_reference.md

 ### Usage

-This type holds a texual message sent from an iChen® 4.0 Server to the controller for display on its screen.
+This type holds a texual message sent from an iChen® Server 4 instance to the controller for display on its screen.

 ### Structure